 International Student Clubs and Conferences

-Within Wharton, more than 10 international clubs — including the Middle East/North Africa Club (MENA), Europa, Asia Club, India Club, and Latin American Student Association — provide support to students from specific cultural backgrounds.
-They run many events, from the international dance competition to the professional conferences on Africa, Asia, Europe, India, and Latin America.
+Within Wharton, more than 10 international clubs — including the Middle East/North Africa Club (MENA), Europa, Asia Club, India Club, and Latin American Student Association — provide support to students from specific cultural backgrounds who host a variety of educational, professional, and social events.

 Internship Hiring